Mrc1104/MOLLER_VTP/README.md

 ## Supplements
 Currently only holds additional information regarding the splitting of events into current_hit and pre_hit bins.
 Essentially, we shift the time window we are interested so that half the data we fanout comes from the previous 32ns fadc clock cycle and half comes from the current 32ns fadc clock cycle.

-# Configuration and Configuraiton Scripts
+# Configuration and Configuration Scripts
 One thing MOLLER_VTP and VXS-Crate-2 sought to do was have the ability to choose what fadc channels correspond to what detector and detector segments.
 Additionally, we also wanted the ability to set scalars and to select which detectors or segments we would listed to.
 This culminates into having configuration files.
 Eventually, we would get to loading these configuration files dynamically into the FPGA, but we are not there yet.
 So, for now, we are simply "loading configuration files" statically via header files.
 There are two types of configuration files:
 1. Trigger Configuration
 Which detector and segments do we care about and with what scalars.